Technological Change (in my life) part-2

 Epiphany 17: What is old is new again (Python vs BASIC)

-- I just learned (mid-2018) that Python is now a more popular web
+- I just learned (mid-2018) that Python is now a

-interactively as well as standalone on almost every computer platform in use today.
+server-side, Python can also be used interactively as well as standalone on almost every computer platform in use today.

 - Python is an interpreted fourth-generation language meant to replace BASIC (a

 third generation language which began by being mostly interpreted but today is mostly compiled).